Beaches – Mackinac Island

 A family skips stones into the water from the beach at Mackinac Island’s Windermere Point.

 The beach at Windermere Point at the west end of Main Street is perhaps the best place on Mackinac Island for stone skipping.
 In fact, it’s where the annual W.T.
 Rabe Stone Skipping Contest is held each Fourth of July.
-It’s also a great spot to watch ferry boats come into the docks between the break walls, not to mention a fine area for flying a kite.
+It’s also a great spot to watch ferry boats come into the docks between the break walls, not to mention a fine area for flying a kite on Mackinac Island.

 A couple admires the view from Mackinac Island’s British Landing while standing next to a beachfront cannon.